renodor/yago-technical-test/README.md

 #### Insurance Api
 - The `InsuranceApi::V1::Client` service is used to call the Insurance Api: `https://staging-gtw.seraphin.be/quotes/`
 - Currently only used to call the `professional-liability` endpoint
-- (Please contact an administrator to get a valid Api key for authentication)

 ### Pages
 The current version of the App has 3 pages with the following user journey: